Orangeade Recipe

 Serving Suggestions

 I like to add a large handful of ice to tall glasses before pouring in the orangeade.
-For a fun look, like when I’m serving a few guests or setting out for a party, I’ll put a bucket of ice and pitcher on a table and let folks help themselves.
-And cute straws are always a good idea!
+For a fun look, like when I’m serving a few guests or setting out for a party, I’ll put a bucket of ice and a pitcher on a table and let folks help themselves.
+And cute straws and orange slice garnishes are always a good idea!

 Storage Notes